WWE Raw premiere on Netflix: Storylines

 The event included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 On July 6, 2024, at Money in the Bank, 16-time WWE world champion John Cena officially announced that he would retire from professional wrestling at the end of 2025, having wrestled for WWE since 2002 (though part-time since 2018).
 It was then announced that Cena would be appearing on the debut episode of Raw on Netflix.
 On January 5, 2025, The Rock confirmed that he would be appearing on the debut episode of Raw on Netflix.

+In the opening bout, Roman Reigns faced Solo Sikoa in a Tribal Combat match for the Ula Fala and title of "Tribal Chief" of the Anoa'i family.

 On Night 2 of WrestleMania XL in April, Cody Rhodes defeated Roman Reigns to win the Undisputed WWE Championship in a Bloodline Rules match, ending Reigns' historic title reign at 1,316 days.
 After the event, Reigns took an extended hiatus while Solo Sikoa appointed himself as the new leader of The Bloodline, removing Jimmy Uso and manager Paul Heyman from the group while adding Tama Tonga, Tonga Loa, and Jacob Fatu.
 Sikoa would also begin referring to himself as the new Tribal Chief of the group, stealing Reigns' Ula Fala, a neckpiece symbolizing leadership of a Samoan tribe.
 Reigns would eventually return at SummerSlam to cost Sikoa his title match against Rhodes, turning face for the first time since 2020.
 Rhodes and Reigns would then team up to defeat Fatu and Sikoa at Bad Blood with the help of a returning Jimmy.
 Reigns and Jimmy would subsequently be joined by Jimmy's twin brother and former Bloodline member Jey Uso, who had left the group on his own terms a year ago and was moved over to Raw; they ended up losing to Sikoa, Fatu, and Tama at Crown Jewel.
 Former honorary member Sami Zayn would join Reigns' group, reuniting the original iteration of The Bloodline (Reigns, The Usos, and Zayn).
 They, alongside CM Punk, would defeat Sikoa's Bloodline and Bronson Reed in a WarGames match at Survivor Series: WarGames.
 On the December 13 episode of SmackDown, Reigns challenged Sikoa to face him in Tribal Combat for the Ula Fala and title of Tribal Chief on the debut episode of Raw on Netflix, which was later made official.
 On the January 3 episode, Sikoa stated that if Reigns won, Heyman himself could put the Ula Fala on Reigns, and that Sikoa would recognize Reigns as Tribal Chief, but if Sikoa won, Heyman would have to put the Ula Fala on him, and become Sikoa's wiseman.